 - 1. In sequence mode the track length for each of the 8 tracks can be set to up to 64 steps in length.
 Ensure perform mode is off. - 2.
 Hold [Shift] + [Pad] for one of the 4, far right side columns 17, 18, 19, 20 to increase the step length.
-Each of the columns represents the step length pages, each with 16 steps.
-Columns are green for sample tracks and purple for MIDI / Synth tracks. - 3.
+Each of the columns represents the step length pages, each with 16 steps. - 3.
 The brightly lit green pad is the currently selected page.
 The selected page allows step editing on the 16 pad columns left to right. - 4.
 The dimly lit green pad is an active page of steps that will play.
 These are not currently selected for editing but will play in sequence. - 5.
 The playhead cursor on the grid will be displayed only on the active track step page.